How social influence affects the wisdom of crowds in influence networks: Introduction

-This paper addresses the question of how social influence improves or undermines the wisdom of finite-size groups in a general framework of weighted-average opinion dynamics based on the na\"{\i}ve learning setting.
-Individuals' initial estimates are assumed to be realizations of their knowledge or expertise for the unknown truth, and are described by a family of independent random variables with uniformly unbiased expectations and possibly different variances.
-We propose formal formulation of wisdom of crowds as well as definitions of improving, optimizing and undermining of the wisdom for a class of weighted-average opinion dynamics.
+This paper addresses the question of how social influence improves or undermines the wisdom of finite-size groups in a general framework of weighted-average opinion dynamics.
+Before the social influence process, individuals independently generate their initial estimates for an unknown truth according to their personal knowledge or expertise, which are described by a family of independent random variables with uniformly unbiased expectations and possibly different variances.
+Then, social influence takes effect and individuals evolve their estimates under the influence of each other.
+We propose the formal formulation of wisdom of crowds as well as definitions of improving, optimizing and undermining of the wisdom for a class of weighted-average opinion dynamics.
 Necessary and/or sufficient conditions for improving, optimizing and undermining of wisdom are derived.
-Then our theoretical results are applied to the FD opinion dynamics to verify empirical findings in the literature.
+Then our theoretical results are applied to the FD opinion dynamics to examine empirical findings in the literature.
 We aim to provide a theoretical framework to understand what social processes do indeed promote or diminish the collective intelligence and how to organize a wiser group.